The countries where euthanasia is legal

 If eligible, you will be prescribed drugs which you must keep in a “locked box” until a time of your choosing.
 If you can’t administer the fatal drugs yourself, a doctor can administer a lethal injection.

 Several states now offer legal assisted dying.
-Oregon, Washington, Vermont, California, Colorado, Washington DC, Hawaii, New Jersey, Maine and Montana all have laws or court rulings allowing doctor-assisted suicide for terminally ill patients.
+Oregon, Washington, Vermont, California, Colorado, Washington DC, Hawaii, New Jersey, Maine, Montana and New Mexico all have laws or court rulings allowing doctor-assisted suicide for terminally ill patients.

 Doctors can write patients a prescription for the fatal drugs, but a healthcare professional must be present when they are administered.